-Chris Hogan is a two-time #1 national best-selling author of Retire Inspired, and his newest book, Everyday Millionaires.
-Hogan also hosts The Chris Hogan Show.
-He busts common myths most of us believe about wealth and the wealthy.
+Chris Hogan is the two-time #1 national best-selling author of Retire Inspired and Everyday Millionaires and formerly hosted The Chris Hogan Show.
+He became known for busting common myths many of us believe about wealth and millionaires.
 Did you know most millionaires didn’t inherit anything at all?
 Did you know most millionaires truly are self-made?
 Do you know why college debt is so high?
 Do you know YOU can be a millionaire?
 Hogan has the data to back it up.

 Who Is Chris Hogan?